dylanwaynefoster/100-days-of-code/log.md

 **Today's Progress**: Built an Android app that accepts text...

 **Thoughts**: Android Studio is really cool.
 I'm just starting but that was really fun.

+### Day 24: January 30, 2017

+**Today's Progress**: Added a second activity and an Intent to trigger that activity in my Android app.
+I'm just using it as a scratch pad at the moment to learn Android.

+**Thoughts**: I took a few days off -- I was fried...I like Android; I may stick around in that ecosystem for a while.
+I get to continue learning Java at a high level while also working with XML and develop some mobile chops.